Celebrity: History

 In his 2020 book Dead Famous: An Unexpected History Of Celebrity, British historian Greg Jenner uses the definition:

 Celebrity (noun): a unique persona made widely known to the public via media coverage, and whose life is publicly consumed as dramatic entertainment, and whose commercial brand is made profitable for those who exploit their popularity, and perhaps also for themselves.

 Although his book is subtitled "from Bronze Age to Silver Screen", and despite the fact that "Until very recently, sociologists argued that celebrity was invented just over 100 years ago, in the flickering glimmer of early Hollywood" and the suggestion that some medieval saints might qualify, Jenner asserts that the earliest celebrities lived in the early 1700s, his first example being Henry Sacheverell.
 Over time, the invention of more types of mass media has broadened the ways in which people have become famous.

 Choregos and theater actors, from the House of the Tragic Poet, Pompeii, Italy.
 Naples National Archeological Museum.

 Athletes in Ancient Greece were welcomed home as heroes, had songs and poems written in their honor, and received free food and gifts from those seeking celebrity endorsement.
 Ancient Rome similarly lauded actors and notorious gladiators, and Julius Caesar appeared on a coin in his own lifetime (a departure from the usual depiction of battles and divine lineage).

-In the early 12th century, Thomas Becket became famous following his murder, the first possible case of posthumous popularity.
-The Christian Church promoted him as a martyr, and images of him and scenes from his life became widespread in just a few years.
-In a pattern often repeated, what started as an explosion of popularity (often referred to with the suffix 'mania') turned into long-lasting fame: pilgrimages to Canterbury Cathedral, where he was killed, became instantly fashionable, and the fascination with his life and death inspired plays and films.

 The reaction at Charles Dickens's public readings, where "people sometimes fainted at his shows", have been compared to those of a contemporary pop star.

 The cult of personality (particularly in the west) can be traced back to the Romantics in the 18th century, whose livelihood as artists and poets depended on the currency of their reputation.
 Lord Byron became a celebrity in 1812 after the publication of the first two cantos of Childe Harold's Pilgrimage.
 "I awoke one morning and found myself famous," he said.
 According to McGann: "He rapidly became the most brilliant star in the dazzling world of Regency London."